 - Macular edema is the main cause of vision loss in both types and is treated with anti-VEGF injections

 - An RVO is often the first sign that cardiovascular risk factors are not adequately controlled.
-A medical review is essential after diagnosis
+A medical review is required after diagnosis

 - Most patients with BRVO achieve good visual recovery with treatment.
 CRVO outcomes are more variable